Naga, Camarines Sur: Tertiary education

 Ateneo de Naga University is a Jesuit university and the largest Catholic university in the Bicol Region.
 The school has been accredited by PAASCU since 1979 and is the first university in the Philippines to achieve PAASCU Institutional Accreditation, on top of its Autonomous and Level III status.
 It is a "center of excellence" in teacher education, and a center of development in business administration, entrepreneurship, and information technology.
 It has produced animators for the country since it launched its bachelor's degree in animation.

 The Universidad de Santa Isabel was inaugurated on April 12, 1869, as a private Catholic university owned and run by the Daughters of Charity and is the "first normal school for women in the Philippines and Southeast Asia and the Heritage and Historical University of Bicol".
 It was established by six sisters of the order who arrived in the Bicol Region on April 4, 1868, with the Bishop of Caceres, Francisco Gainza, O.P., the founder of Colegio de Santa Isabel.

 University of Nueva Caceres was the very first university in Bicol, and is considered to be largest in the region, due to its attendance and size, that offers courses from kindergarten to graduate school.
 Founded by Dr. Jaime Hernandez in 1948, it has grown to become one of the leading institutions of higher learning in the Philippines.
 All course offerings are recognized by the government, and the colleges of Arts and Sciences, Education, and Commerce are accredited by the Philippine Association of Colleges and Universities Commission on Accreditation (PACU-COA).
 Its College of Engineering and Architecture is now one of the few regional centers for technological education in the Philippines.

-Technical colleges in the city include the Bicol State College of Applied Sciences and Technology (South East Asian University of Technology), Naga College Foundation, Mariner's Polytechnic Colleges Foundation, AMA Computer College, and STI College.
+Technical colleges in the city include the Bicol State College of Applied Sciences and Technology (Southeast Asian University of Technology), Naga College Foundation, Mariner's Polytechnic Colleges Foundation, AMA Computer College, and STI College.
 Specialized computer schools include Worldtech Resources Institute (WRI), among others.

 The country's oldest live-in Christian higher educational institute for the clergy was established in the city in the early part of the 18th century.
 The Holy Rosary Seminary (El Seminario del Santissimo Rosario), a Roman Catholic seminary run by the Archdiocese of Caceres, has produced 22 bishops, including the first Filipino bishop, Jorge Barlin, and the first Filipino cardinal to work in the Roman Curia, Jose Tomas Sanchez.
 The seminary has contributed, as well, to the national heritage, through José María Panganiban, Tomás Arejola, and seven of the Fifteen Martyrs of Bicol.
 On January 29, 1988, the National Historical Institute declared the Holy Rosary Seminary a National Historical Landmark.